keboola/connection-docs/storage/tokens/index.md

 *SAPI Token* or simply *Storage Token*).
 Storage token is required for almost all operations because they (may) manipulate data in Storage.

-Each KBC user is automatically assigned when he joins a project.
+Each KBC user is automatically assigned when they join a project.
 Additionally, other tokens are created automatically in some cases when you create a new configuration of a component (e.g. Orchestrations).
 Apart from that, you may create unlimited number of other tokens with access to all or some Storage buckets to easily [share a single table](/overview/tutorial/management/#user-management) from your Storage with someone without them having to become a project administrator.

 Tokens can be managed from *Storage* - *File Uploads* page.
-Tokens which belong to project adminstrators are called *Master Tokens* and they have the user email as their description.
+Tokens which belong to project administrators are called *Master Tokens* and they have the user email as their description.
 Master tokens cannot be modified or deleted.
-If you want to delete a Master token, you must remove the user from the project at *Users & Settings* page.
+If you want to delete a Master token, you must remove the user from the project at the *Users & Settings* page.
-Every token can be *refreshed*, which means that the actual token becomes immediatelly invalid.
+Every token can be *refreshed*, which means that the actual token becomes immediately invalid.
 If you invalidate your own master token, you must refresh your Storage view in console.
 Because tokens allow access to data, you should refresh a token in case there is a suspicion that the token has leaked.